Peer Relational Difficulties

 peer group sq

 Good peer relationships offer children and adolescents important opportunities for support, friendship, and social development.
 Difficulty with friendships, on the other hand, can have serious consequences.
-Common problems involve social anxiety, poor social skills, peer pressure, social exclusion, and bullying.
+Common problems involve obsessive-compulsive tendencies, social anxiety, poor social skills, peer pressure, social exclusion, and bullying.

 DOES YOUR CHILD…?